Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Results

-We obtained a representative sample of $N=1000$ patients from the EHR at Atrium Health Wake Forest Baptist Hospital in Winston-Salem, North Carolina.
-The source population was patients (i) $18-65$ years old who (ii) initiated their first primary care outpatient encounter in the health system between March 11, 2018, and March 10, 2020 (to avoid data challenges and biases associated with the COVID-19 pandemic).
-Outpatient encounters were chosen to represent the typical patient voluntarily engaging in care.

-Our data contained demographics, vitals, lab values, discharge diagnoses, and problem list values dating $3$ years before the first encounter.
-Key variables included the measurements for the ten ALI components (Table~\ref{tab:ali_components_roadmap}), age at first encounter (hereafter, ``age''), and an indicator of having at least one hospitalization or ED visit during the $2$-year study period.
-Since most patients had multiple encounters, the ALI components were based on mean measurements.

-Sampled patients had a median age of $48$ years and a median income of \$52,320.
-They were $61\%$ female, $72\%$ White, $6\%$ Hispanic, and $73\%$ homeowners.
-There were $318$ patients ($32\%$) with at least one hospitalization or ED visit.
-Based on the original unvalidated EHR data, the distribution of error-prone ALI was right-skewed (Supplemental Figure~S2).
-With a median of $0.33$ (interquartile range $= 0.17, 0.50$), on average, patients in our study experienced $1$ out of every $3$ non-missing components on their whole-person health.
+We considered adult patients ($18$--$65$ years old) with at least one primary care outpatient encounter at Atrium Health Wake Forest Baptist Hospital.
+The $1000$ sampled patients had a median age of $48$ years and a median income of \$52,320.
+They were $61\%$ female, $72\%$ White, and $6\%$ Hispanic.
+During the $2$-year study period, $318$ patients ($32\%$) had at least one hospitalization or ED visit.
+In the unvalidated EHR data, error-prone ALI was right-skewed (Supplemental Figure~S3).
+With a median of $0.33$ (interquartile range $= 0.17, 0.50$), patients experienced one out of every three non-missing components, on average.
+We validated ALI data for $100$ patients.